Emperor Kōnin

 Emperor Kōnin (光仁天皇, Kōnin-tennō) was the 49th emperor of Japan, according to the traditional order of succession.
-Kōnin's reign lasted from 770 to 781.
+Kōnin's reign lasted from 770 to 781; he reigned during the Nara period.

 Traditional narrative

 The personal name of Emperor Kōnin (imina) was Shirakabe (白壁).
 As a son of Imperial Prince Shiki and a grandson of Emperor Tenji, his formal style was Prince Shirakabe.
 Initially, he was not in line for succession, as Emperor Tenmu and his branch held the throne.

 He married Imperial Princess Inoe, a daughter of Emperor Shōmu, producing a daughter and a son.
 After his sister-in-law Empress Shōtoku died, he was named her heir.
-The high courtiers claimed the empress had left her will in a letter in which she had appointed him as her successor.
+The high courtiers claimed that the empress had left her will in a letter, appointing him as her successor.
 Prior to this, he had been considered a gentle man without political ambition.

 Kōnin had five wives and seven Imperial sons and daughters.

 Emperor Kōnin is traditionally venerated at his tomb; the Imperial Household Agency designates Tahara no Higashi Imperial Mausoleum (田原東陵, Tahara no Higashi no Misasagi), in Nara, Nara, as the location of Kōnin's mausoleum.